kianlchen/ai-rag-demo/README.md

 ## Agent Scaffolding

 The `/agent` endpoint is backed by a minimal, rule-based agent.
-It decides which tool to run based on simple heuristics"
+It decides which tool to run based on simple heuristics

 1. **Command prefixes**
    - `calc: <expr>` -> runs the calculator